zeehio/parmap/README.rst

-pmap
+parmap
 ====

 This small python module implements two functions: ``map`` and ``starmap``.

-What does pmap offer?
+What does parmap offer?
 ---------------------

 -  Provide an easy to use syntax for both ``map`` and ``starmap``.